Phi Psi Lease Revealed: Four Big Takeaways

 2. Occupancy of the building inhabitant

 On Saturday, administrators visited students at the sit-in at Phi Psi fraternity.
-According to Jenny Xu ‘22, Organizing for Survivors (O4S) organizer, said to Voices, “we asked why they can’t move [the current occupant of the fraternity house] out of the bedroom already?
+Jenny Xu ‘22, Organizing for Survivors (O4S) organizer, said to Voices, “we asked why they can’t move [the current occupant of the fraternity house] out of the bedroom already?
 [The administrator] said that to move [the occupant] out of the bedroom requires the college to terminate the lease of Phi Psi because he personally signed the lease. […] The house is leased to him is the language she used.”
 Morgin Goldberg ‘19 of O4s also said in an interview with Voices, “administrators told us the reason the student could not be removed from the room is because he was tied to the lease.”
 The lease is not signed by the student occupant, it is signed by John J. Purdy, identified on the lease as an “Alumni Council Member.”
 The lease also says it shall be signed by “Swarthmore Phi Psi Alumni Association on behalf of the Phi Omicron Psi Fraternity.”

 Xu also mentioned that administrators said the house functioned, due to the lease, too dissimilarly from a dorm room for administrators to remove the inhabitant and move him into a dorm.
 The lease mentions some similarities to dorm room regulations.
 For example, Term 2 states, “The move-in and move-out date for the Property resident shall be the same as the dates for residence hall move-in and move-out,” and “the Member-resident must at all times be an active, currently enrolled student of Swarthmore College.”